UK-Export-Finance/tfs-api/README.md

 On first setup you will need to create a `.env ` file in the route of the project, refer to `.env.sample` for the required variables.
 A member of the team should send an encrypted copy of the `.env` file.

+Environment variable tips:

+* USE_PINO_PRETTY_LOG_FORMATER - Pino pretty should be enabled just in Dev laptop, as pino-pretty is development
+* ACBS_USE_RETURN_EXCEPTION_HEADER - When true an additional request header 'ReturnException' is sent to ACBS.
+The 'ApiResult' and 'ErrorResult' response headers can be used for debugging.
+* ACBS_AUTHENTICATION_ID_TOKEN_CACHE_TTL_IN_MILLISECONDS - A value of 0 will cache the first id token PERMANENTLY but ACBS accepts tokens just for 30 minutes.

 ## Compilation / Build

 ### tsconfig.build.json